Top partners tackling vector dark matter: Summary

 \section{Summary}

 \nt The WIMP-nucleon scattering cross section in a simple vector dark matter model is analysed at the loop-level.
 A scalar mediator is coupled only to the vector dark field and to the SM quarks via pseudo-bilinear interactions.
-The latest direct detection experiments are implemented to bound the involved parameter space for the dark matter-mediator masses.
-We provide effective mediator-quark couplings whose effect suppress the total WIMP-nuclei cross section, evading thus the recent direct detection Xenon1T limits.
+The latest direct detection experiments are imposed to bound the involved parameter space for the dark matter and the mediator masses.
+We provide effective mediator-quark couplings whose effect suppresses the total WIMP-nuclei cross section, evading thus the recent direct detection Xenon1T limits.
 We motivate such suppression from New Physics scales reachable at the LHC and inspired by Composite Higgs scenarios.
 They naturally source the top partners, whose implied masses suppress the effective pseudo-bilinear couplings.
-In summary, we will be able to evade the upper current experimental bounds, furthermore predicting reasonable regions for the dark matter-mediator masses, and experimentally consistent in a coherent theoretical framework.
+In summary, we are able to evade the upper current experimental bounds, predicting also reasonable regions for the dark matter-mediator masses, and experimentally consistent in a coherent theoretical framework.